wrighted/pengullama/README.md

 For more details see [the script](./promptify.sh).

 Attempted to train llama 3.1 8B on latest 100 commits of Zephyr, but quickly ran out of memory when adding any more than 1 data point.
+Was not sucessful in memory minimization.

-Ported my code to Google Colab, which provides a Tesla T4 for free.
+Ported code to Google Colab, which provides a Tesla T4 runtime for free.
 Uploaded resulting model to my [Hugging Face](https://huggingface.co/wrighted/zephllama).

+See [this notebook](./notebooks/week_2.ipynb) for more details.